petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/liferays-unique-selling-points/portal-heritage-and-tailoring-liferay.md

 Liferay DXP 7.0 introduced OSGi.
 This moved customizations to a modular model, keeping them in a "container" that isolated them from core Liferay code and allowing them to communicate via Extension Points.
 For example, developers could implement new payment methods or order rules in the Commerce context, or new storage mechanisms for storing Documents and Media.

 All of these improvements, however, still made upgrades challenging.
 The latest step in this process is the introduction of Client Extensions as our most powerful and maintainable extension mechanism.
-Client Extensions run separately from the core Liferay code, supporting easy upgrades and enabling Liferay DXP to be delivered as a SaaS platform.
+Client Extensions run separately from the core Liferay code, supporting easy upgrades and enabling Liferay DXP to be delivered using SaaS, PaaS, and Self-Hosted deployment approaches.

 ## Delivering Experiences for Many Audiences and Use Cases